 - While we don't recommend mixing spirits in high volume, it is certainly OK to toss vanilla beans in that were used in extracts with different spirits.
 You might have a Madagascar bean that was in rum and a Tahitian bean that was in vodka.
 It's OK to mix those.
 We just recommend using a single type of spirit to fill the jar.

-- Let your mother jar rest for at least six months, but once you start using it, you can toss in more beans as you have them or top off your spirit without disrupting the overall taste.
+- Let your new mother jar rest for at least one year, but once you start using it, you can toss in more beans as you have them or top off your spirit without disrupting the overall taste.
 So you can simultaneously use and refill your mother jar.
 Just continue to taste test to make sure you like the taste before use.
 If you don't like the taste, then let it rest for another month or two and then taste test again.

 - Think about how you will get your extract out of the the mother jar when you're ready.
 Since it's a big jar, you can't just pour it out on a teaspoon.
 You will need a small kitchen jar to fill for everyday use.